dayton-outar/shillings/docs/INVESTORS.md

 1. **Data Mining:** Quantitative analysts, also known as "quants," gather and analyze vast amounts of historical data to identify patterns and relationships that may not be apparent through traditional methods.

-2. **Model Building:** Quants create mathematical models and algorithms that capture market behaviors and trends.
+2. **Model Building:** Quants create mathematical models and algorithms that capture market behaviours and trends.
 These models may be used to forecast prices, manage risk, and optimize trading strategies.

 3. **Risk Management:** Quantitative analysis is often used to assess and manage risk.
 Complex risk models can help quantify potential losses and identify scenarios that could impact investment portfolios.